 Luckily for any trader wishing to do their trading via mobile phone instead of via desktop, WazirX is also available as a mobile app.
 Not only that, you can also download WazirX as a client for both Windows and MacOS.
 So, regardless of your preferences when it comes to trading, this exchange will most likely have you covered.

 With respect to liquidity, WazirX is still on its way up.
-On the day of last updating this review (20 July 2019), the exchange had a 24 hour trading volume of USD 0.44 million, placing it on place no. 133 on the list of the exchanges in the world with the highest 24 hour trading volumes.
-There are surely some room for improvement here.
+On the day of last updating this review (21 November 2019), the exchange had a 24 hour trading volume of USD 0.31 million according to Coinmarketcap.com, placing it on place no. 164 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+This trading volume is low, and could definitely be a problem for traderes looking to make larger trades.

 WazirX Trading View